 With so many historical places having disappeared on Long Island over the years, it’s always nice to report when one is still there.
 Such is the case with the Smithtown Theater.
 Now known as the Smithtown Center for the Performing Arts, this little theater has been entertaining locals for an astounding eighty years and counting.

 Do you have fond memories of seeing movies at the Smithtown Theater back in the 1970s?
 Do you remember what you saw there?
-We’d love to hear any and all memories you have of this historic venue in our comments section below, as we pay tribute to another historical location on Long Island that we hope doesn’t soon meet its demise.
+I’d love to hear any and all memories you have of this historic venue in our comments section below, as we pay tribute to another historical location on Long Island.